discordjs/guide/guide/interactions/registering-slash-commands.md

 ## Option types

-As you've seen in the example of the last section, we can specify the `type` of an `ApplicationCommandOption`.
+As you've seen in the example of the last section, you can specify the `type` of an `ApplicationCommandOption`.
 Listed below you'll find a list of all possible values you can pass as `ApplicationCommandOptionType`:

 ::: tip
 For detailed explanations on the `SUB_COMMAND` and `SUB_COMMAND_GROUP` option types please see [this section](https://discord.com/developers/docs/interactions/slash-commands#subcommands-and-subcommand-groups) of the Discord API documentation.